haq/mapcha/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 # mapcha
-A simple captcha plugin, which uses maps as the captcha.
+Map based captcha plugin for your Minecraft server.

-### Description
+### description
 - On player join, the player's inventory is cleared, and they are given an empty map.
 - On right-click, the captcha will show.
 - From there the player will have a fixed amount of time to complete the captcha.